+On Jan.
+26 the Council directed its consultant, Ron Holifield of Strategic Government Resources (SGR), to move forward with contract negotiations with King.
 “I am absolutely convinced that [King] is a superb fit for our community and our City organization, that he has the experience to address the issues that we’re facing right now, and that he will help us realize our vision for the future of the island,” Deputy Mayor Kirsten Hytopoulos said during the Jan.
 26 Council discussion.

 King has served as City Manager of Coronado, California since 2010, and has 36 years of local government experience, which includes 25 years as a City Manager at cities throughout California.
 King holds a Master of Public Administration and bachelor’s degree from California State University, Fresno.
 Read his resume and the "first year game plan" he was tasked with preparing as part of the selection process.

-The next steps include contract negotiations facilitated by SGR.
 The public was invited to a virtual event, held on Feb.
 10, during which King answered questions submitted by community members.
 The event recording can be viewed here.